mbollmann/typst-kunskap/README.md

 #lorem(120)
 ```

 ## Missing features

-Currently, this template has not been particularly optimized for styling related to:
+As of now, this template has not yet been particularly optimized for styling related to:

 - Bibliographies
 - Outlines (e.g. table of contents)